Rhetoric: Scope

-Aristotle both redeemed rhetoric from his teacher and narrowed its focus by defining three genres of rhetoric—deliberative, forensic or judicial, and epideictic.
-Yet, even as he provided order to existing rhetorical theories, Aristotle extended the definition of rhetoric, calling it the ability to identify the appropriate means of persuasion in a given situation, thereby making rhetoric applicable to all fields, not just politics.
-When one considers that rhetoric included torture (in the sense that the practice of torture is a form of persuasion or coercion), it is clear that rhetoric cannot be viewed only in academic terms.
-However, the enthymeme based upon logic (especially, based upon the syllogism) was viewed as the basis of rhetoric.
+Aristotle both redeemed rhetoric from Plato and narrowed its focus by defining three genres of rhetoric—deliberative, forensic or judicial, and epideictic.
+Yet, even as he provided order to existing rhetorical theories, Aristotle generalized the definition of rhetoric to be the ability to identify the appropriate means of persuasion in a given situation based upon the art of rhetoric (technê).
+This made rhetoric applicable to all fields, not just politics.
+Aristotle viewed the enthymeme based upon logic (especially, based upon the syllogism) as the basis of rhetoric.

-However, since the time of Aristotle, logic has changed.
-For example, Modal logic has undergone a major development that also modifies rhetoric.
-Yet, Aristotle also outlined generic constraints that focused the rhetorical art squarely within the domain of public political practice.
+Aristotle also outlined generic constraints that focused the rhetorical art squarely within the domain of public political practice.
 He restricted rhetoric to the domain of the contingent or probable: those matters that admit multiple legitimate opinions or arguments.

+Since the time of Aristotle, logic has changed.
+For example, modal logic has undergone a major development that also modifies rhetoric.

 The contemporary neo-Aristotelian and neo-Sophistic positions on rhetoric mirror the division between the Sophists and Aristotle.
 Neo-Aristotelians generally study rhetoric as political discourse, while the neo-Sophistic view contends that rhetoric cannot be so limited.
 Rhetorical scholar Michael Leff characterizes the conflict between these positions as viewing rhetoric as a "thing contained" versus a "container".
 The neo-Aristotelian view threatens the study of rhetoric by restraining it to such a limited field, ignoring many critical applications of rhetorical theory, criticism, and practice.
 Simultaneously, the neo-Sophists threaten to expand rhetoric beyond a point of coherent theoretical value.

-Over the past century, people studying rhetoric have tended to enlarge its object domain beyond speech texts.
+In more recent years, people studying rhetoric have tended to enlarge its object domain beyond speech.
 Kenneth Burke asserted humans use rhetoric to resolve conflicts by identifying shared characteristics and interests in symbols.
-By nature, humans engage in identification, either to assign oneself or another to a group.
-This definition of rhetoric as identification broadened the scope from strategic and overt political persuasion to the more implicit tactics of identification found in an immense range of sources.
+People engage in identification, either to assign themselves or another to a group.
+This definition of rhetoric as identification broadens the scope from strategic and overt political persuasion to the more implicit tactics of identification found in an immense range of sources.
+Burke focused on the interplay of identification and division, maintaining that identification compensates for an original division by preventing a strict separation between objects, people, and spaces.
+This is achieved by assigning to them common properties through linguistic symbols.

 Among the many scholars who have since pursued Burke's line of thought, James Boyd White sees rhetoric as a broader domain of social experience in his notion of constitutive rhetoric.
 Influenced by theories of social construction, White argues that culture is "reconstituted" through language.
 Just as language influences people, people influence language.
 Language is socially constructed, and depends on the meanings people attach to it.
 Because language is not rigid and changes depending on the situation, the very usage of language is rhetorical.
 An author, White would say, is always trying to construct a new world and persuading his or her readers to share that world within the text.